dovecot/documentation/source/configuration_manual/mail_location/obox/scality_sproxyd.rst

  Scality sproxyd
 ======================

-sproxy driver requires Cassandra.
-Cassandra portions of the configuration (``dictmap/refcounting``) is explained in the Cassandra section.
+Using the sproxy driver requires using fs-dictmap/Cassandra.
+See :ref:`dictmap_cassandra_configuration` for details.

 Example sproxyd configuration: